 Cru Beaujolais: Focus on Fleurie

 This is part 4 of a series on the Crus of Beaujolais.
 You can read our introductory post to get a better feel for the Beaujolais Crus as a whole.

 Now we take on Fleurie.

-Moulin-a-Vent and Morgon seem to have a lock on the title of most famous of the ten Crus of Beaujolais.
+Moulin-à-Vent and Morgon seem to have a lock on the title of most famous of the ten Crus of Beaujolais.
 But looking at my own Beaujolais cellar, I see that I have more wine from a Fleurie producer than from anyone else (more details on that below).
-In fact, there are arguments to be made – and they are frequently made in Paris, where it is much easier to pick up the top wines of Fleurie from the likes of Yvonne Metras – that Fleurie actually rivals those other two Crus and may even exceed their quality.
+In fact, there are arguments to be made – and they are frequently made in Paris, where it is much easier to pick up the top wines of Fleurie from the likes of Yvonne Métras – that Fleurie actually rivals those other two Crus and may even exceed their quality.

 Fleurie seems somewhat related to the French word “fleur,” for flower, and it is that floral element that you get in Fleurie that really is its signature flavor.
 Most people smell violets, in particular, but I think there is some variation.
 In any case, with some experience, Fleurie is one of the easier Crus to spot in a blind tasting, and it is surely this floral quality that gives it away.